ocassidydev/creditcard-churn/README.md

 ### Page 2: Mushroom Edibility Study

-- Need this page to answer business requirment 1.
+- Need this page to answer business requirement 1.
 Will need to display plots that correlate mushroom variables to edibility
 - Agreed with stakeholders that this page will:
   - State business requirement 1
   - Checkbox: data inspection (displays the number of rows and columns in dataset, as well as first ten rows of data)